Why use SSO?

 Any SAML 2.0-compliant identity provider works with Juicer.
 You'll need to:

-Step 3—Let's confirm details of your IdP details in Juicer
+Step 3, confirm your IdP details in Juicer

 Back in Juicer, fill in the configuration form: